caido/documentation/src/concepts/plugins/frontend.md

 - The page is constructed by `caido.navigation.addPage`.
 The `addPage` method takes the `Page` and `body` variables as parameters.
 - The `init` function takes the `Caido` interface object as a parameter in order to access the API.
 - Within `init` the call `addPage(caido)` creates the page and makes it interactive by listening for events and updates the interface when needed.
-- Within `init` the call `caido.sidebar.registerItem("My plugin", Page, {icon: "fas fa-rocket",});` creates a plugin entry in the left-hand side menu of the application.
+- Within `init` the call `caido.sidebar.registerItem("My plugin", Page, {icon: "fas fa-rocket",});` creates a plugin entry in the left-hand side menu of the application. _For more icons and icon styles - visit [https://fontawesome.com/icons](https://fontawesome.com/icons)._

 :::